rthrbrs/styleguide/docs/TranslatingFromPolish.md

 ## pełnomocnik

 Avoid translating _pełnomocnik_ as _plenipotentiary_.
-While technically correct, the term is used much less frequently in English than it is in Polish. **Special government representative for …** is a better choice.
+While technically correct, the term is used much less frequently in English than it is in Polish. **Special government representative for X** is a better choice.

 ???+ note "Example"
     Marcin Kierwiński